gesiscss/persistent_binderhub/local/minikube/README.md

 `minikube start` or `minikube start --memory 8192` if you want to start Minikube with a 8 GB VM

+To point your shell to minikube's docker-daemon, run:

+`eval $(minikube -p minikube docker-env)`

+This means images you build are directly available to the cluster.
+And to undo it run:

+`eval $(minikube docker-env -u)`

 2. Install and initialize helm:

 2.1.
 Helm 2 [[1](https://github.com/jupyterhub/binderhub/blob/master/CONTRIBUTING.md#one-time-installation)]: